ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ~~~~~~~~~~
 {: #fig-taps title="Transport Services API Model"}

-The Transport Services API {{?I-D.ietf-taps-interface}} defines the mechanism for an application to create network connections and transfer data.
+The Transport Services API {{!I-D.ietf-taps-interface}} defines the mechanism for an application to create network connections and transfer data.
 The implementation {{?I-D.ietf-taps-impl}} is responsible for mapping the API to the various available transport protocols and managing the available network interfaces and paths.

 There are key differences between the architecture of the Transport Services system and the architecture of the sockets API: it presents an asynchronous, event-driven API; it uses messages for representing data transfer to applications; and it assumes an implementation that can use multiple IP addresses, multiple protocols, multiple paths, and provide multiple application streams.